 Still, many on both sides of the aisle are saying that no deal is better than a bad deal.
 Indeed, the political agendas of both parties may benefit by passing up a compromise and allowing automatic spending cuts to take effect beginning in 2013 that will achieve $1.2 trillion of savings by equally cutting defense and many domestic programs.
 Liberal Democrats can cheer that Congress has put off for more than a year major decisions on government spending cuts, which could retard the painfully slow economic recovery, and conservative Republicans can boast that they stood up to Democratic efforts to raise taxes.

 “I think they [the Super Committee] just had a unique opportunity with extraordinary powers and the chance to solve the problem rather than just kick it down the road….
-Unfortunately they didn’t do it,” said Alice Rivlin, the former Clinton White House budget chief who served on the Bowles-Simpson commission.
+Unfortunately they didn’t do it,” Alice Rivlin, the former Clinton White House Budget chief who served on the Bowles-Simpson commission, said.
 “It’s the basic polarization over entitlement and taxes.
 They had to do both and they couldn’t get to agreement unless they did both.”